LuEtcheverry/academic_web/content/_index.md

 <!--<img align="right" src="luciana_etcheverry_n1.jpg" width = 30> -->

 I am a fifth-year Ph.D. candidate in the Department of Economics at the University of Oregon.
-Utilizing multiple applied microeconometric techniques, I study development and labor economics.
+I study development and labor economics using a broad microeconometric toolkit.
 My research focuses on program and policy evaluation in the areas of paid family leave, early childhood development, financial inclusion and crime.

 Fields of Study: Applied Econometrics, Labor Economics, Development Economics, Gender Economics.